 Braze is enterprise-grade.
 It’s built for large ecommerce companies that need sophisticated personalization, real-time triggers, and integration with complex tech stacks.

-If your store processes millions of emails per month, or if you need real-time personalization across email + mobile + web, Braze can do it.
-Most brands don’t need Braze until they hit $10M+ ARR.
+If your store processes very high message volume, or if you need real-time personalization across email, mobile, and web, Braze can do it.
+Most brands do not need Braze until they have enterprise-level lifecycle marketing needs.

 When to use it: You’re enterprise-size, you’re running complex campaigns, you need white-glove support, and you have budget.